The print edition was published on December 1st 2011, and has been getting great reviews. Get yours here:

 synopsis

-Caposcripti is a novel about shrunken heads and dropouts, language and voyeurism, spanning the continents of South America and Europe.
+A novel about shrunken heads and dropouts, language and voyeurism, set in London and the Amazon basin.

 >> Read Caposcripti